 Introduced in 1985, the X-7A is an exceedingly easy-to-use micro-computerized SLR camera using quartz controlled mechanical shutter speeds.
 Do we know what this means?
 Good lord, no. In short, it’s Minolta’s way of saying “this camera will not operate without a battery.”
 Luckily, batteries are readily available.

 At 470g the camera is a lightweight with lackluster build quality.
 It doesn’t feel cheap per se, it just doesn’t feel as solid as other Minoltas.
-But again, this camera was meant to be extremely low-end.
-It’s a nicely proportioned camera.
-The front waffle-grid grip is comfortable and nicely textured, and the rubbery body covering remains soft and grippy after all these years.
+But this cheaper build doesn’t mean it’s not a nicely proportioned camera.
+The front waffle-grid grip is comfortable and well-textured, and the rubbery body covering remains soft and grippy after all these years.
 Metal strap lugs instill confidence, and switches click into place well enough.
 Okay, it’s not a Leica, but it’s only going to cost you nineteen U.S. dollars.
 At that price, lesser quality is forgivable.

 So what does a photographer get for nineteen bucks?
 Some nice features, actually.
-The X-7A has a self-timer with triple-rate blinking LED, and AE lock (something often lacking in Minolta’s better cameras).
-Shutter speeds range from 1/1000th of a second down to 1 second and Bulb mode.
+The X-7A has a self-timer with triple-rate blinking LED, and AE lock (something often lacking in Minolta’s higher end cameras).
+Shutter speeds range from 1/1000th of a second down to 1 second and Bulb mode, which is pretty standard for the times.
 There’s a shutter release cable socket, tripod mount, and a contact-sensitive shutter release button so that power is only drawn from the batteries when the photographer’s finger is placed on the button.
 The X-7A is also able to accept Minolta’s Motor Drive 1 (3.5 FPS) and the Auto Winder G (2 FPS).

 Availability of glass ranges from 7.5mm fisheye lenses, to super-telephoto, to zooms, and even an incredibly rare tilt-shift lens, so creative options abound.